benplumley/Notes/Semester 2/Software Engineering.md

 Individual services should be defined per task from a user perspective rather than relating to the objects in the system.
 The UML class model should be developed alongside this without having a one-to-one relationship between services and classes.

 *Sequence diagrams* are dynamic models used to show the interaction of objects during situations in the running of the program.
 They show the flow of control and dependencies between objects.
-> Use cases 2 slide 11
+They should include *escape sequences* describing how the user would cancel an operation, parallel tasks and an order in which information should be supplied.

+The *task-artifact cycle* describes how systems should be developed and then evolve to respond to how they are being used:
+1. People perform a task
+2. Study the people performing the task
+3. Make a model of the task being performed
+4. Make an artifact to support the people performing the task
+5. People perform the task with the artifact.
+Repeat from stage 2